Blackjack WagerTracker guide

 That is all there is to it.
 Once you know your blackjack basic strategy, you'll be able to click through hands like a speed demon, and using the tracker will become second nature.
 There are a few minor problems with the program which we mentioned above, but nothing that detracts too much from the usefulness of the program.

 If you're reading this as part of our Beginner's Guide series of articles, then well done - you have educated yourself and should be readily equipped to take advantage of casino bonus offers to make yourself a healthy chunk of change.
-So head on over to our guide to your first five casinos and get started.
+So head on over to our list of casinos that accept players from your country and get started.

 On the other hand, if you're already an experienced player, then you might like to check out our massive lists of the best value blackjack bonuses, casino sign-up bonuses, and monthly and weekly bonuses which you can use to increase your fun each month.